DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 "He has institutional authority.
 And the classification system is designed to protect state interests.
 If he convinces the right people that these records threaten stability—" She shrugged.
 "Then yes.
 He can erase them.
 Legally."

-"And the lightning?"
-Jason asked.

-Elyra was quiet for a long moment, studying the footage Milo showed her.
-"Weather manipulation.
-Experimental.
-Dangerous."
-She looked up.
-"If they're testing this openly, it means they're either very confident... or very desperate."

-"Which one?"
-Lina asked.

-"Both, probably."
 Elyra took the flash drive from Milo.
 "I'll secure this.
 Offline.
 Somewhere Malvek can't reach."
 She paused.
 "And you three need to stop looking for evidence in places he controls.
 Archives.
 Digital systems.
 Official records.
 Those are all compromised now."

 "So what do we do?"
 Jason asked.